rKamindo/property-management-system/README.md

 - Put the database access credentials in the corresponding fields in the application.properties file under the resources folder

-You can use Postman to POST tenants as a JSON object in the body following the example format:
+You can use Postman to POST tenant as a JSON object in the body following the example format:

 {
     "firstName": "John",